rory-bedford/antelop-docs/docs/source/ui/installation.rst

   - Most clusters have a way of mounting your cluster storage onto your local machine.
 Antelop needs to know the path to this directory on your local machine.
   - This should be an absolute Windows or Unix path.
   - If mounting is not possible, you won't be able to manually curate data in phy and track cluster jobs progress, but all other antelop features will still work.
+- Github:
+  - If you want to automatically have access to your lab's Antelop analysis scripts, you can configure Antelop to automatically pull from your lab's Github repository.
+  - Simply give your repository an optional name, such as 'trilab-scripts', and enter the URL of the GitHub repository.
+Note that the name should be a unique and usable python variable, so avoid spaces and special characters.
+Your scripts will be available under this name.

 If you want to manually edit your configuration file, it is stored in ~/.config/antelop/config.toml on Unix, and in %APPDATA%/antelop/config.toml on Windows.